 Gender Equity in the workplace

-Vermont Works for Women offers a variety of contracted services focusing on gender equity in the workplace.
+Vermont Works for Women offers an array of services for employers to build on current efforts and initiatives to increase gender equity within the workplace.
+These services include professional development workshops, individualized consultation, youth engagement opportunities, and ongoing support, tailored to the needs of your company.
 Contact us for information on fees for services and availability.

 busting gender bias